 Virginia Veteran and Family Support (VVFS)

-VVFS provides peer and family support and care coordination services to veterans, the Virginia National Guard and Armed Forces Reserves including their families.
-Support includes behavioral health, rehabilitative, and supportive services.
+VVFS provides peer and family support and care coordination services to veterans, the Virginia National Guard and Armed Forces Reserves, including their families.
+Support includes behavioral health, rehabilitative and supportive services.

 Veteran Cemetery Benefits

 Qualifying service members have the option of burial with military honors in state veteran cemeteries including Virginia Veterans Cemetery at Amelia, Albert G. Horton Jr. Memorial Veterans Cemetery, Suffolk and Southwest Virginia Veterans Cemetery, Dublin.
-The state of Virginia provides the gravesite, orders and places the grave marker, and provides caretaker services for the gravesite at no cost.
+Virginia provides the gravesite, orders and places the grave marker, and provides caretaker services for the gravesite at no cost.
 This benefit cannot be reserved, it is offered on a first-come, first served basis.

 Hunting and Fishing Licenses for Disabled Veterans